jonathanstark/nitch/README.md

 ## Future Topics

+* Jeff Hawkins on the future of computing (real time data passing through a membrane vs store everything and crunch later)
 * http://www.bostonmagazine.com/news/blog/2014/03/17/sesame-ring-mbta-pass/
 * API first works better for SPA than for server side web apps because the web frameworks are so good
 * Keyboard shortcuts for Kilo (Mac OS and browser)